Select Page

 Are managers of crypto funds regulated in the Cayman Islands?

-The managers of crypto funds or the act of managing crypto funds in or from within, in the context of Cayman Islands regulation, investment funds focused on virtual assets that do not issue tokenized equity interests are likely to be regulated under the Private Funds Act or the Mutual Funds Act depending on the characteristics of the fund.
-Pending guidance from the CIMA, funds intending to issue tokenized equity interests may engage in virtual asset issuance, qualifying as a VASP activity, requiring licensing or registration with CIMA before launch.
+The managers of crypto funds or the act of managing crypto, would fall under the category of virtual asset service providers, and is regulated in the Cayman Islands under the VASP Act (2024 Revision).
+Section 4 of the VASP Act (2024 Revision), which mandates that entities providing virtual asset services, which includes managing crypto funds, must either obtain a registration or a license.
+If the crypto fund operates as an investment fund or mutual fund, additional regulatory layers may apply.
+Such funds are governed by the Mutual Funds Act (2022 Revision) or the Private Funds Act (2022 Revision).
+The VASP Act acknowledges this overlap in Section 14, allowing CIMA to direct a VASP to apply for licensing under other regulatory laws if its activities are substantially similar to those of a mutual fund or other regulated entities.Investment funds focused on virtual assets that do not issue tokenized equity interests are likely to be regulated under the Private Funds Act or the Mutual Funds Act if the characteristics of the fund are materially similar to other regulated entities like investment fund or mutual fund.
+For such entities VASP Act (2024 Revision) mandates either additional licensing requirement under the relevant regulation or are required to apply for waiver from such additional licensing.
+Pending guidance from CIMA, funds intending to issue tokenized equity interests may engage in virtual asset issuance, qualifying as a VASP activity, requiring licensing or registration with CIMA before launch.
 Funds considering virtual asset subscriptions or redemptions in-kind should seek advice on their regulatory status.
-Regarding offerings within the Cayman Islands, exemptions prohibit certain companies from offering securities to the public, and caution is advised to avoid activities constituting “carrying on a business” within the Cayman Islands, necessitating legal guidance.
+Regarding Virtual asset offerings within the Cayman Islands, exemptions prohibit certain companies who do not have a waiver or additional license under SIBA from offering securities to the public, and caution is advised to avoid activities constituting “carrying on a business” within the Cayman Islands, necessitating legal guidance.
+What does this mean?
 While these restrictions typically do not pose significant concerns, careful consideration of exempt entities and target investors is recommended.
-That said, if a crypto fund has the characteristics of securities, the managers would require to either get a license or registration from CIMA or apply for waiver of such requirements under CIMA.
+That said, if interests in a crypto fund have the characteristics of securities, the manager would be required to either get a licence or registration from CIMA or apply for waiver of such requirements from CIMA.

 Are distributors of virtual asset funds regulated in the Cayman Islands?